cite-architecture/CiteEXchange.jl/docs/src/index.md

 ### Work with an array of `Block`s

-CiteEXchange.jl also has functions that work with arrays of `Block`s.
-E.g., you can see what types of blocks are present, and find all data for a given type of block.
+CiteEXchange also has functions that work with arrays of `Block`s.
+You can see what types of blocks are present.

 ```@example simple
 blocktypes(blocklist)
 ```

+You can find all data for a given type of block.

 ```@example simple
 datafortype("ctscatalog", blocklist)
 ```

+A typical work pattern might be to read an array of blocks, see what types of block are included, and then use an appropriate module to process blocks depending on their type (e.g., use the `CitableCorpus` module to read a `ctsdata` or `ctscatalog` block).